RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 ##AD##

 ## Starting and Stopping Dictation
-Before you can start recording the engine needs to 'compile' the specified listener for the given configuration and language.
-This is a one time operations, but because the operation is `async` I don't want to fire it from the constructor where I can't easily control completion.
+Before you can start recording, the engine needs to 'compile' the specified listener for the given configuration and language.
+This is a one-time operation, but because the operation is `async`, I don't want to fire it from the constructor, where I can't easily control completion.
 You don't want to start listening before the engine is ready.

-Instead this method is fired only once from within `StartAsync()` so that we can properly `await` the initialization.
-The code then calls `StartAsync` on the recognizer that starts the actual listening operation.
+Instead, this method is fired only once from within `StartAsync()` so that we can properly `await` the initialization.
+The code then calls `StartAsync` on the recognizer, which starts the actual listening operation.
 Subsequent calls then run straight through to `StartAsync()` and fire up a bit quicker.

 `StartAsync()` is pretty straight forward then:
 ```csharp